 Ask your friend to open the app and tap Receive.
 It creates a secure Bluetooth connection to let you share files quickly.
 It might take a while to transfer the file to the other device, depending on the file size.

 Note that you can alternatively use AirDroid and Pushbullet to transfer files between Android devices.

 6. Transfer Files From Android to iPhone Using ShareIT

 ShareIT has been the go-to app for sharing files between Android and iOS devices for a while now.
 It doesn’t require an active internet connection, but it requires both devices to be connected to the same WiFi network.
 It utilizes a feature called Wi-Fi Direct for blazing fast transfer speeds.

 Alternatively, you can also use Send Anywhere to share files between Android and iOS devices.

-Automatically Sync All Your Files Across Several Devices
+7. Automatically Sync Your Files Across Several Devices

 Do you have some important files on your Android that you want to keep up-to-date always, across all your devices?